Jewelots/Blast-Zone/README.md

 # What is it?

 Blast Zone was a gamedev project for a school assignment.
-The assignment was to create a completely functional 2D game using a cross-platform toolkit.
+The assignment was to create a completely functional 2D game using a cross-platform toolkit in only four weeks.
 The assignment was in teams of two programmers, but contacting outside artist help was allowed.

 ## How we settled on the idea